andreayully/API_COURSES/README.md

 - Execute `docker-compose up -d`: This command starts a local server with the API running over 8000 port.
 - **WARNING:** Image for service web was built because it did not already exist.
 To rebuild this image you must use `docker-compose build` or `docker-compose up --build`
 - Get inside the docker container executing `docker exec -it postman-course_web_1 bash`
-- Inside the docker container execute `python manage.py migrate`
+- Inside the docker container execute `python manage.py runserver 0.0.0.0:8000`
-- - Inside the docker container execute `source admin_info.sh`
-- Run the migrations `python manage.py runscript migrations.admin_migration`